NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/mycroft-gui.md

 **Using Slideshow Component To Show Cards Slideshow**

-Slideshow component lets you insert a slideshow with your custom delegate in any skill display which can be tuned to autoplay and loop and also scrolled or flicked manually by the user.
+Slideshow component lets you insert a slideshow with your custom delegate in any skill display, which can be tuned to autoplay and loop and also scrolled or flicked manually by the user.

 **QML Example**